 Snorkeling at Snoopy Island

-Snoopy Island, is located just 100 metres from the Sandy Beach Hotel. is a rocky outcrop that resembles Snoopy lying down on his back with his curvaceous belly pointing up towards the sky.
+Snoopy Island, is located just 100 metres from the Sandy Beach Hotel. is a rocky outcrop that resembles Snoopy lying down on his back with his curvaceous belly pointing up toward the sky.
 Only 120m x 80m in size, it is surrounded by an underwater world of shimmering coral reefs and exquisite marine life.

 We were lucky to follow a couple of turtles before they descended deeper.
 If you miss these, you will still be rewarded with colourful reef fish including Arabian Boxfish, Parrotfish, Butterflyfish, and Angelfish